 - The Entry fee is NON-REFUNDABLE and the fee is payable only ONCE per group/ solo, NOT per category.
 This can be paid by credit card, debit card or online here.
 This must be paid by the appropriate application date and is payable only once per group / soloist, regardless of the number of categories you enter.
 You will be taken to the payment page after completing the online application form.
 Please call the office on 01978 862003 if you prefer to pay over the phone.

 - You must apply using the official Eisteddfod Online Application Forms.
-Choirs, Dance Groups, Ensembles and Non-Competitors must use the Group Application Form; soloists must use the Solo Application Form.
-Group Application Forms are available online here.
+Choirs, Dance Groups, Ensembles and Non-Competitors must use the Group Application Form; soloists must use the Solo Application Form, which is available here.
+Group Application Forms are now closed.
 Musical Composition forms are available here.

 - Please note that Groups and Soloists must submit a recent recording from the last 6 months with their application.
 This should be no more than 5 minutes duration and recorded within the last six months.
 The recorded music need not include your repertoire but must reflect the genre of each application.
 For applications in Competitions A1 to A6, at least one piece on the recording must be unaccompanied.
 Applications will not be considered unless the application form, fee and the recording are received by the deadline.
 Groups and soloists must submit a recording relevant to each category for which they are applying.
 Please note that pieces may not be repeated in different categories (excepting Choir of the World).

 - All Application Forms should be submitted as soon as possible, but participants should await notification of acceptance before making final personal and/or travel arrangements.
 The Eisteddfod Office will inform all groups by 13 December 2019 as to whether their application to take part has been successful.
 Applicants for solo competitions will be similarly notified by 20 March 2020.